GEIGEIGEIST/REGAL/README.md

 </picture>

 REGAL is a 14 key (actually 11 keys and three pushbuttons) keyboard meant to be used as macropad on the back of a tablet or phone.
 I designed it to work with the Samstung Galaxy Tab S7 FE, but you can probably use it with a variety of devices.
-It uses
+It attaches to the device through magnets and uses Kailh Choc Minis and Chosfox CFX keycaps.

 ***